Updated: Apr 1, 2026

 No passive candidate sourcing.
 ADP posts jobs and tracks applicants.
 It doesn’t search resume databases, scan LinkedIn profiles, or identify candidates who haven’t applied.
 If your open roles require proactive talent discovery - which most hard-to-fill positions do - you’ll need a separate sourcing tool.

-The outreach gap is equally notable.
-There are no multi-channel drip sequences, no automated follow-up cadences, and no campaign analytics.
-ADP can send individual messages but can't run the kind of automated outreach sequences that drive consistent response rates.
-Similarly, there's no candidate CRM - you can't build talent pools, run nurture campaigns, or re-engage past applicants between hiring cycles.
+Outreach capabilities are equally limited.
+No multi-channel drip sequences, no automated follow-up cadences, no campaign analytics.
+Individual messages are possible, but automated outreach sequences that drive consistent response rates aren’t.
+Similarly, there’s no candidate CRM - you can’t build talent pools, run nurture campaigns, or re-engage past applicants between hiring cycles.

 Limited pipeline customization.
 Users report fixed candidate stages with minimal ability to create custom workflows for different role types.
-A company hiring for both engineering and retail roles might want very different pipeline stages, but ADP's structure doesn't accommodate that kind of flexibility.
+Companies hiring for both engineering and retail roles often need very different pipeline stages - a flexibility gap ADP’s structure doesn’t accommodate.

 On the performance side, multiple reviewers mention interface lag during high-volume recruiting periods.
-When you're managing 20+ open requisitions simultaneously - which over half of organizations require their recruiters to do, per SHRM's 2025 Recruiting Benchmarking report - responsiveness matters.
-And the pricing itself remains opaque: the $3 PEPM recruiting add-on is one of the few published numbers, but contract renewal escalation runs 5-12% annually, and total costs consistently exceed initial quotes once add-ons accumulate.
+When you’re managing 20+ open requisitions simultaneously - which over half of organizations require their recruiters to do, per SHRM’s 2025 Recruiting Benchmarking report - responsiveness matters.
+Pricing opacity compounds the problem: the $3 PEPM recruiting add-on is one of the few published numbers.
+Contract renewal escalation runs 5-12% annually, and total costs consistently exceed initial quotes once add-ons accumulate.

 How Does ADP Recruiting Compare to Other Platforms?